-While we believe that the corporate multiplier should remain the dominant factor in the bonus calculation, the Compensation Committee believes it is important to recognize and incentivize individual performance as we advance towards our goal of becoming a fully integrated pharmaceutical company.
+While we believe that the corporate multiplier should remain the dominant factor in the bonus calculation, the Compensation Committee believes it is important to recognize and incentivize individual performance of our non-CEO Executive Officers as we advance towards our goal of becoming a fully integrated pharmaceutical company.
 We therefore determined that the individual multiplier for Messrs.
-Baird and Campbell and Drs.
-Do and Barth would comprise 20% of their target bonus calculation.
+Baird and Campbell Dr. Barth, and Ms. Rosenberg would range from 0-150% based on performance described below.
 As noted above, the Compensation Committee continues to believe that Mr. Crowley's bonus should be determined solely by reference to the corporate multiplier.

 The individual multiplier for each executive is determined after considering several factors including achievement of individual objectives, departmental or organizational performance, and other significant accomplishments.
 Individual objectives are necessarily tied to the particular area of expertise of the executive and are designed to support the Company's achievement of its corporate goals.
-Individual objectives are based on a variety of factors, including the following categories: company growth, leadership, clinical and regulatory progress, development and integration of departments and scientific advancement.
+Individual goals are evaluated based on leadership and performance on specific functional goals that are tied to the corporate goals.

-These objectives are set with the belief that full achievement will be difficult and challenging, but attainable, so long as the officer is fully committed to their accomplishment through significant effort and dedication to the Company's strategies, and an ability to quickly adapt to a constantly evolving business environment.
-Achievement of these objectives is measured relative to external forces, internal resources utilized and overall individual effort.
-Although the individual objectives serve as a meaningful means of supporting the Company's goals and evaluating individual performance, their achievement is not necessarily tied to the determination of each named executive officer's individual multiplier.
+These objectives are set with the belief that full achievement will be difficult and challenging, but attainable, so long as the officer is fully committed to the accomplishment of such objectives through significant effort and dedication to the Company's strategies, and an ability to quickly adapt to a constantly evolving business environment.

-Individual performance objectives of our named executive officers, other than Mr. Crowley, are initially set by the executive officer to whom each named executive officer reports, which for 2015 was Mr. Crowley.
+Individual performance objectives of our named executive officers, other than Mr. Crowley, are set by the executive officer to whom each such named executive officer reports, which for 2017 was Mr. Crowley for all of our named executive officers.
 These objectives are neither reviewed nor approved by the Compensation Committee.
 Rather, these objectives serve as a measuring tool for our chief executive officer in formulating his recommendation to the Compensation Committee as to the appropriate individual multiplier for each named executive officer.
-During the annual review process, the Company's chief executive officer discusses with the Compensation Committee his overall evaluation for each executive which includes each executive's performance and accomplishments as they relate to the Company's corporate goals, departmental performance, and other significant accomplishments.
-While the Compensation Committee relies in part on the chief executive officer's evaluation of the other named executive officers, it also considers the degree of difficulty in attaining the Company's goals and the executive's accomplishments.
+During the annual review process, the Company's chief executive officer discusses with the Compensation Committee his overall evaluation for each executive which includes each such executive's performance and accomplishments as they relate to the Company's corporate goals, departmental performance, and other significant accomplishments.
+While the Compensation Committee relies in part on the chief executive officer's evaluation of the other named executive officers, it also considers the degree of difficulty in attaining the Company's goals and such executive's accomplishments.
 In considering the degree of difficulty, the Compensation Committee considers factors such as the influence of external events, including unanticipated clinical events and regulatory timelines, and the effort expanded by executives.
-The Compensation Committee reviews and discusses their evaluation of the Company's chief executive officer's performance and accomplishments in executive session along with the Lead Independent Director of the Board and without the presence of the chief executive officer.
+The Compensation Committee reviews and discusses their evaluation of the Company's heif executive officer's performance and accomplishments in executive session along with the Lead Independent Director of the Board and without the presence of the chief executive officer.
 Upon the completion of such process the Compensation Committee subjectively determines the individual multiplier for each named executive officer, other than the chief executive officer, based on the Compensation Committee's subjective determination of such officer's satisfaction of the applicable goals.

-2015 Determinations
+2017 Determinations